This course is part-time and delivered in monthly two-day blocks as this suits busy leaders and managers.

 Postgraduate Certificate Leading and Developing Services

-Choose three 20-credit units from the following options:
+Choose three 20-credit units from the options below.

 - Critical Thinking in Advanced Practice: Develop your expertise in critical thinking by using evidence from research and practice experience to inform complex judgements and decisions when working at an advanced level of professional practice.